mobot11/magic-card-creatures/README.md

 The header component needs some work, instead of dealing with all the different breakpoints, I am hiding the search and filter.

 The mobile breakpoints are a little wonky when resizing your window.
 Sometimes the cards don't center on small screens.

+### More unit testing

+I am unit testing my API but did not write tests for all the components because of time constraints.